-Léontine Meijer-van Mensch assumed her position as Program Director and Deputy Director of the Jewish Museum Berlin on February 1, 2017.
+From 1 February 2017 to 31 January 2019 Léontine Meijer-van Mensch held the position as Program Director and Deputy Director of the Jewish Museum Berlin.
 Having been a member of the museum’s founding team and a freelancer in the education department from 2001 to 2005, she comes back with an expertise on innovative museum practices and the social role of museums.

 Léontine Meijer-van Mensch was born in 1972 in Hilversum, Netherlands.
 She studied Modern and Theoretical History and Jewish Studies in Amsterdam, Jerusalem, and Berlin, and completed a postgraduate program in European Cultural Heritage Protection, with a special focus on Museum Studies, at the European University Viadrina in Frankfurt an der Oder.
 From 2003 to 2005, she was project coordinator of the postgraduate research program “Europa Fellows II” at the Collegium Polonicum in Słubice, Poland.